cesar-arce/cesar-arce/README.md

 ## print('Hello World !!) 👋

+### I help customers and enterprises increase their business competitiveness ! 👍

 ### My Specialties:

 Business Intelligence – BI (focuses on descriptive analytics), I work transforming data into insights that drive business value.
 To improve and maintain operational efficiency and helps companies to increase organizational productivity; managers can generate intuitive, readable reports that contain relevant, actionable data.
 As BI analysts, I can identify trends that can help other departments, managers, and executives make business decisions to modernize and improve processes in the organization.
 As BI analysts, I can discover areas of revenue loss and identify where improvements can be made to save the company money or increase profits.